omeka/omeka-s-enduser/docs/modules/mapping.md

 ### Default View
  Small white buttons on the left of the map interface set the default view for the map:

- * _Zoom in_: The small white square with a black plus sign.
+ * *Zoom in:* The small white square with a black plus sign.
 Each click zooms in one step.
- * _Zoom out_: The small white square with black minus sign.
+ * *Zoom out:* The small white square with black minus sign.
 Each click zooms out one step.
- * _Set the current view as default view_: The small white square with a target or crosshair symbol.
+ * *Set the current view as default view:* The small white square with a target or crosshair symbol.
 The map will default to a global view.
 Click to set the current view as the default view.
- * _Go to current default view_: The small black square with a black box around a dot.
+ * *Go to current default view:* The small black square with a black box around a dot.
 This option is only available after a default view has been set.
 Click to pan and zoom map to the selected view.
- * _Clear the default center and zoom level_: The small white square with a black "X".
+ * *Clear the default center and zoom level:* The small white square with a black "X".
 Click to clear pan and zoom preferences and return to the initial global view.

 ![Screenshot of the Default view includes a map with the white buttons described.](../modules/modulesfiles/Mapping_Page_Default.png)